 The Need for Vocational Skills Training

-Some of the children who attend the Revival day and boarding schools may have started school at an advanced age having missed out for a number of years and may progress slowly.
-Additionally, some of the champions are getting to an age where they need to be moving on but lack the education and skills to get a job or to look after themselves.
+Some of the children who attend the Revival Centre schools may have started school at an advanced age having missed out for a number of years and may progress slowly.
 Other children may not be doing well with academic subjects and need to rely more on vocational training to equip them to support themselves in the future.
 To meet these needs in April 2008 steps were taken to start developing a number of vocational skills.
-The vision is to provide skills training for boys and girls in the following subjects: carpentry, tailoring, mechanics and welding, catering, computing and farming.
+The vision was to provide skills training for boys and girls in the following subjects: carpentry, tailoring, mechanics and welding, catering, computing and farming.

 Progress to date

-The vocation block originally constructed in late 2008, with huge support from St Margaret’s Church of England Primary school in Horsforth, Leeds, to provide workshops for carpentry, tailoring, mechanics, welding and catering, had to be used for secondary school classrooms so that a previous classroom block could be used as a dormitory to meet new school safety standards and enable the schools to continue in operation.
+The vocation block originally constructed in late 2008, with support from Harrogate Grammar School to provide workshops for carpentry, tailoring, mechanics, welding and catering.
+Lately the block has had to be used for classrooms as plans are made to develop the site.

 Prior to June 2008 it was not known where all the equipment needed for skills training would come from but two miraculous things happened.